 Remember, even the youngest babies will pick up on your emotions.
 Try to be positive, upbeat and keep smiling when you take your child to nursery.
 Even if you’re crying inside at the thought of leaving them, try to make sure your little one doesn’t pick up on your distress.

 Even though they may be very young, it’s still helpful to talk to your baby or toddler about the fun things they will do at nursery.
-Ask your nursery to share some photographs of your baby’s key person, the environments and the toys which you can look at together at home.
+Ask your nursery to share some photographs of your baby’s key person, the environments, and the toys which you can look at together at home.
 This will help your baby become familiar with the new faces and environments.

 Comforters

-Share some photos of yourself and family members with the nursery, your little one may enjoy looking at these throughout the day.
+Share some photos of yourself and family members with the nursery, your child may enjoy looking at these throughout the day.
 Some children like to have a comfort object which can ease the transition, this might be a favourite blanket or toy from home.
 Speak to your nursery about how this might help.

 Say Goodbye